 In the past few years, there has been a rise in the popularity of online food delivery websites and applications.
 According to a report, there has been a quarterly growth of fifteen percent in the number of daily online food orders.
 Therefore it is safe to say that it is imperative for the restaurant owners to up their food delivery game and the best way of doing so would be by curating a separate delivery only restaurant menu.
+There are several advantages of a separate delivery only menu.

 This separate menu should consist of all the food items that can be easily delivered and has competitive menu pricing.
 For example, delivering sizzlers can be a daunting task since they are piping hot and have to be consumed within a particular time frame else they’ll go cold and won’t taste good.